U.S. flag

 Schmid metaphyseal chondrodysplasia (SMCD) is typically diagnosed in early childhood and is the most common and least severe metaphyseal chondrodysplasia [Al Kaissi et al 2018].
 It results from disrupted calcification of metaphyseal cartilage and consequent restricted longitudinal growth of bones with preservation of the epiphyses.
 The clinical and radiographic features are usually not present at birth, but manifest in early childhood with limb shortening, genu varum, and a waddling gait [Bateman et al 2005].
 The pattern of radiographic features is generally similar across individuals with SMCD, but clinical severity varies considerably [Mäkitie et al 2005].
 There are no extraskeletal manifestations.

-A comprehensive review of the published reports identified at least 130 unrelated individuals with SMCD and a confirmed pathogenic variant in COL10A1.
+A comprehensive review of the published reports and clinical databases identified at least 150 published unrelated individuals with SMCD and a confirmed pathogenic variant in COL10A1.
 The following description of the phenotypic features associated with this condition is based on these reports and author observations in a multidisciplinary skeletal dysplasia clinic.

 Table 2.